-- For other people a combination of the COPR and a visa counterfoil in your passport.
+- A combination of the COPR and a visa counterfoil in your passport for other people.

-Upon receiving the document(s), you are almost a permanent resident.
+You are almost a permanent resident upon receiving the document(s).
 However, you need to validate your COPR.
-As soon you as you have a valid COPR, you are a permanent resident or rather a landed immigrant.
+As soon as you have a valid COPR, you are a permanent resident or, rather, a landed immigrant.
 Of course, the landing either happens at a port of entry or an inland office in Canada.